Design & Technology

 Through their study of Design and Technology, Opossum values are realised.

-Being Respectful - demonstrating respect for the viewpoints of others by listening courteously and debating respectfully
+Being Respectful - demonstrate respect for the viewpoints of others by listening courteously and debating respectfully

 Being Aspirational – an expectation that pupils are capable of research, discussion, designing, creating and evaluating a range of products for an intended purpose

-Being Caring – Considering ways people’s lives could be improved through innovative products and using design and technology skills to develop those ideas.
+Being Caring – consider how people’s lives could be improved through innovative products and using design and technology skills to develop those ideas.

-Having Integrity - Seeking truth by considering and critically analysing technical information
+Having Integrity - seek truth by considering and critically analysing technical information

-Being Creative – using creative skills to create new and improved products.
+Being Creative – use creative skills to create new and improved products.
 Using creativity when evaluating past and present products

-Being Community Minded – Considering needs in the community and designing/creating products which will have a positive impact on the wider community.
+Being Community Minded – consider needs in the community and design/create products which will have a positive impact on the wider community.

 Scope and sequence

-The Opossum D&T curriculum fulfils and exceeds the requirements of the National Curriculum.
+The Opossum D&T curriculum fulfils the requirements of the National Curriculum.
 Pupils receive a D&T curriculum which allows them to exercise their creativity through designing and creating.
-Pupils are taught to combine their designing and creating skills with knowledge and understanding in order to design and make a product.
+Pupils apply their designing and creating skills, based on their knowledge and understanding, in order to design and make a product.
 Skills are taught and practised progressively so that they are developed as pupils move through the school.
 Evaluation is an integral part of the design process, allowing pupils to adapt and improve their product; this is a key skill which they need throughout their life.
 D&T allows pupils to apply the knowledge and skills learned in other subjects, particularly Maths, Science and Art.
 Children’s interests are captured through thematic learning where inter-disciplinary links are made, creating motivation and meaning for their learning.
-All teaching of D&T follows the design, create and evaluate cycle.
+All D&T studies follow the design, create and evaluate cycle.
 Each stage is rooted in technical knowledge, using real life, relevant contexts to give meaning to learning.
-While creating, pupils are given a choice and a range of tools to choose freely from.
+While creating, pupils are given a choice and a range of tools to select.
 Pupils evaluate their own products against a design criteria.
-Children will learn basic cooking skills within the scope of the curriculum.
+Children learn basic cooking skills within the scope of the curriculum.

 EYFS

-EYFS is the bedrock of the D&T curriculum for KS1.
-Of the seven areas of learning and development outlined in the EYFS framework the areas which fits best with D&T are: ‘Knowledge and Understanding of the World’ and ‘Expressive Arts and Design’.
+Learning in the EYFS forms the bedrock of the D&T curriculum.
+The ‘Expressive Arts and Design’ area of the EYFS framework aligns closely with the D&T curriculum for KS1 and 2.
 Pupils learn a whole range of highly transferable skills, values and attributes (including: problem-solving, observation, collaboration, open-mindedness, courage, resilience, curiosity, integrity, and a sense of what is fair and equitable) that combine to allow them to develop the skills and knowledge required for accessing the KS1 D&T curriculum.
 During the Early Years Foundation Stage, the essential building blocks of children’s design and technology capability are established.
-There are many opportunities for carrying out D&T-related activities in all areas of learning in the EYFS.
-Specifically, ‘Designing and Making’ is identified as a strand within ‘Knowledge and Understanding of the World’.
+There are many opportunities for carrying out D&T related activities in all areas of learning in the EYFS, particularly through the ‘Creating with Materials’ and ‘Fine Motor Skills’ Early Learning Goal indicators.
 By the end of the EYFS, most children are be able to:

 Provision in the EYFS is set up to ensure pupils have opportunities on a daily basis to design, create and evaluate a range of products, using both their knowledge and imagination.